View your shopping cart.

 "An illuminating portrait of Baltimore in the aftermath of the April 2015 death of Freddie Gray . . .
 Readers will be enthralled by this propulsive account."--Publishers Weekly

-From the New York Times bestselling author of The Other Wes Moore, a kaleidoscopic account of five days in the life of a city on the edge, told through eight characters on the front lines of the uprising that overtook Baltimore and riveted the world
+From the New York Times bestselling author of The Other Wes Moore and governor of Maryland, a kaleidoscopic account of five days in the life of a city on the edge, told through eight characters on the front lines of the uprising that overtook Baltimore and riveted the world

 When Freddie Gray was arrested for possessing an "illegal knife" in April 2015, he was, by eyewitness accounts that video evidence later confirmed, treated "roughly" as police loaded him into a vehicle.
 By the end of his trip in the police van, Gray was in a coma from which he would never recover.